Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-R2Fms8EjhN8.md

 # [March 9th, 2019 Livestream](../2019-03-09.md)
 ## Q&A: Can creatures in any way disrupt your factory?
 https://www.youtube.com/watch?v=R2Fms8EjhN8
+This question was possibly duplicated with a more recent answer: [February 9th, 2021 Livestream Q&A: Is there going to be tower defense?](./yt-9dWWC0mFitU.md) https://www.youtube.com/watch?v=9dWWC0mFitU

 ### Topics
 * [Environment > Creatures](../topics/environment/creatures.md)